Pete-C2/Greenhouse-Controller/README.md

 ## Changelog

+### V0.23
+Added initial setting of logging state from config file

 ### V0.22
 Modifed values so that parameters that are/could be floats are stored into the database with the type float as the type cannot subsequently be changed.